-Decisions made by the OHFA Staff Architect may be appealed to the Tax Credit Manager in writing.
+Decisions made by the OHFA Staff Architect may be appealed to the Director of Multifamily Housing in writing.
 Appeals must be specific and, where appropriate, cite to the governing regulation that conflicts with the Staff Architect decision.

 Required Documents - Preliminary Architectural Submission